JenyaTs/Granit-react-app/README.md

-# Granit web-page, build with react.js
+# Granit web-page

+Build with react